BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   julia> address(pubkey, true, true) "moZ5AGrmGEFD4rCgSK2Vau46RjjsZpgmNo"
    ```
-We now have a bitcoin testnet address derived from GPG public key!
+We now have a bitcoin testnet address derived from our GPG public key!

 ### Construct transaction

-First send some bitcoin to your test address and use a block explorer to identify incoming transaction.
+First, send some bitcoin to your test address and use a block explorer to identify the input index for our transaction.
 In this case it is transaction [bf...47](https://live.blockcypher.com/btc-testnet/tx/bfd8209364e0fe275c30829391207d89fc1c480c6148caf37e5d612728f43247/) at index 0.

 1. Create a transaction input.